 LODs (Level of Detail)

-Level of Detail expressions (also known as LOD expressions) allow you to compute values at various levels.
+Level of Detail expressions (also known as LOD expressions) allows you to compute values at various levels.
 You can look at data at an overall level, data within groups and data across groups.
-Ultimately you have control on the level of granularity that you wish to compute certain calculations.
+Ultimately you have control over the level of granularity that you wish to compute certain calculations.
 There are three types of LOD expressions, fixed, include and exclude.
 LODs is a very complicated topic, but I like to simply the three expressions as such

 -Fixed = Will look at data values at an overall level